mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Friday, 24 October 2025

-- The average temperature today is 5.92˚C,
+- The average temperature today is 6.1˚C,
-- With highs of 6.66˚C and lows of 4.83˚C,
+- With highs of 6.66˚C and lows of 5.39˚C,
-- It may feel like 3.85˚C with clear sky
+- It may feel like 4.06˚C with overcast clouds
 - The wind speed is 2.68m/s and visibility is 10000m
-- The pressure is 999hPa and humidity is 84%
+- The pressure is 999hPa and humidity is 83%
 - The sun will rise at 06:48 and set at 16:56

 <!-- weather_marker ends -->